Issue Template

 - Markdown: Traditional Issue templates composed of several

-files.
-It generally provides guidelines for the title and body of user Issues, with weaker restrictions on users. - Form YAML: You can create Issue templates with customizable web form fields.
+.mdfiles.
+They usually provide normative guidance for the title and body of an Issue, with relatively weak restrictions on users. - Form YAML: You can create Issue templates with customizable web form fields.
 You can use issue forms in your repository to encourage contributors to include specific structured information.
 Issue templates are written in YAML.
 For more details, see “YAML Form Syntax”.
-If you are unfamiliar with YAML and want detailed information, see “Learn YAML in Five Minutes”.
+If you are unfamiliar with YAML and want more details, see “Learn YAML in Five Minutes”.

 Markdown Template Configuration

-files, you can define basic properties of the template, such as the template name, title, default assignee, labels, etc., by configuring front-matter information.
-The main content will serve as the preset description when users create an Issue.
+In .md files, you can define basic properties of the template by configuring front-matter information, such as the template name, title, default assignee, labels, etc. The main content will be used as the preset description when users create an Issue.

 Here is a simple example of a Markdown template: